emeralds-horizon/EMERALDS_Mobility_Model_Cards_on_Zone_Entries_Exits_Prediction/README.md

 *Why were these datasets chosen?*

-These datasets were chosen because they represent the most complete available pilot mobility data within EMERALDS, capturing passenger flows (entries and exits) at the granularity needed for forecasting.
-(Q: say somwthing more specific about our task ?)
+These datasets were chosen because they represent the most complete available pilot mobility data within EMERALDS, capturing passenger flows (entries and exits) at the granularity needed for forecasting. (@Stathis: shall we say something more specific about our task ?)

 ### Preprocessing